darklang/dark/docs/eventsV2.md

 ## High level description

+The queue implements the following features:

+- events are added by calling `emit`
+- events are run in `WORKER` handlers on the canvas with the same name that the event was emitted to
+- events are run asynchronously on separate worker machines
+- workers can be paused
+- workers can be blocked by Dark admins to prevent operational issues
+- the UI shows the number of items in the queue
+- at least once execution (events which experience issues after partial execution are retried)
+- completed events are never retried (even if they complete with an error value, including `incomplete` or a type error)
+- errors during execution cause events to be retried 5 minutes later (at most twice, after which they are dropped)

+The queue also has the following accidental features:

+- events do not have an execution time-limit
+- events may be cancelled if the machine they are running on turns off.
+This should only happen to events that run longer than 28 seconds.

+### Design of the queue

 The Queue is made of 3 parts:

-- `events table`: the backing store and source of truth for all events
+- `events_v2` table: the backing store and source of truth for all events
 - `QueueWorker`: workers that execute events
-- `scheduler`: sends notifications to workers to run an Event (we use Google PubSub for this).
+- `Google PubSub` scheduler: sends notifications to workers to potentially an Event

-When an event is added, we save it in the events table, and add a message in PubSub.
+When an event is first `emit`ted, we save it in the `events_v2` table, and add a **Notification** in PubSub.
 The QueueWorkers pull messages from PubSub when they have capacity.
-They then fetch the event from the EventsTable, and perform some logic to verify it should be run (eg, is this handler paused, is something else running this events, etc).
+They then fetch the event from the `events_v2`, and perform some logic to verify it should be run (eg, is this handler paused, is something else already running this events, etc), possibly updating the stored event.
 It may decide to put the notification back into PubSub if it's not time to run it yet, or it may decide that it should not be run and to drop the PubSub notification.
+Completed events are deleted.

+**Important**: The scheduling of events is handled by a Pub/Sub subscription, which **only** handles notifying the worker to try running an event.
+The worker may know that it should not The presence of an event in the subscription does not mean an event.

+### Design decisions

 Why use PubSub?

-Because it is extremely operationally intensive to implement queue scheduling in the DB.
+- we spent over 50% of our DB managing worker scheduling

 Why not use PubSub for everything?

-Because it deletes messages after a week, and doesn't have a `pause` option.
+- PubSub deletes messages after a week, so we'd have to implement extra (and difficult logic) to handle pausing

-## What is an Event?

-Events are generated any time a handler calls `emit` or automatically by a cron handler on a set interval.
-They have a specific destination handler and a lifecycle of processing.
-Events are stored mutably in Postgres, in the `eventsV2` table.
-Completed events are deleted.

-The scheduling of events is handled by a Pub/Sub subscription, which strictly only handles the notification of the worker to try running an event.
-The presence of an event in the subscription does not mean an event, since Pub/Sub does not handle pausing.
+- Similarly, emiting events in the far future would be harder to implement
+- PubSub does not support pausing
+- Queues can be paused and unpaused in quick succession by the user, meaning that there can be multiple PubSub items for the same event in the queue.
+- PubSub cannot be used to count the length of the queue, and that's a really cool feature

+## DB schema

-### Scheduling related metadata
+### Events

+The `events_v2` table has event data

+- `canvas_id`, `module`, `name`, `modifier` together specify the exact handler on which canvas to execute when this event is processed.
+- `value` is the emitted value (`DObj`) that was emitted to the handler

+It also holds scheduling metadata for an event:

+- `id` an id for the event.
+Not the same any PubSub id.
 - `delayUntil` is used to delay processing of an event until a specified time
 - `retries` counts the number of times this event has been retried on error
 - `lockedAt` a worker will claim a lock before processing.
 DB locks are bad for this purpose since we're doing DB work at the same time.
 This "lock" is simply a timestamp to stake a claim.
 - `enqueuedAt`: set when first enqueued

-### Metadata

-- `canvas_id`, `name` together specify the exact handler (`name`) on which canvas to execute when this event is processed.
-- `value` is the emitted value (`DObj`) that was emitted to the handler

-## DB schema

-### Events

 ```
       Column       |            Type             |                      Modifiers